ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   msg_storage
-    Specifies the amount of storage in the TSO/E user's address space that can be used for message queuing to the console.
+    The amount of storage in the TSO/E user's address space for message queuing to the console.

-    Its value can be a number between 1 and 2,000.
+    Specify a value between :literal:`1` and :literal:`2000`.

-    When :literal:`msg\_storage=0`\ , this field is set to 00000.
+    Set to :literal:`0` to reset this field to :literal:`00000`.

     This option is mutually exclusive with :literal:`delete`.